abbreviatedman/react-full-stack-database/readme.md

 });
 ```

-18. On the imports section of `index.js` make sure to import Morgan so we can keep track of URL requests in the console:
+18. In the imports section of `index.js` make sure to import Morgan so we can keep track of URL requests in the console:

 ```js
 const logger = require("morgan");